 - When COVID-19 first struck, many experts thought this would be a long-term crisis also for the manufacturing industry.
-Now it seems that the industry is recovering really well.

 Will there be a great reset or will we simply go back to business as usual?
 Francisco Betti, Head of Shaping the Future of Advanced Manufacturing and Production at World Economic Forum gave us his view.

 I feel that real change is happening, not only because of the COVID-19 pandemic but also the long-term trends, Francisco Betti says.